gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPad3200WifiPost
 -----------------

 This example shows how to send tilt values from the built-in accelerometer (on the [Tiva C Series CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs)) to M2X server.
-Before running this, you need to have a valid M2X Key, a feed ID and a stream name.
+Before running this, you need to have a valid M2X Key, a device ID and a stream name.

 LaunchPadWifiPost
 -----------------

 This example shows how to post temperatures to M2X server.
-Before running this, you need to have a valid M2X Key, a feed ID and a stream name.
+Before running this, you need to have a valid M2X Key, a device ID and a stream name.
 The LaunchPad board needs to be configured like [this](http://cl.ly/image/3M0P3T1A0G0l).
 In this example, we are using a [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3000 BoosterPack](http://www.ti.com/tool/cc3000boost) board.
 If you are using other boards, keep in mind that we are reading from `A0` in the code, the wiring should be similar to this one shown in the illustration.

 LaunchPadWifiPostMultiple
 ---------------